Relintai/pandemonium_engine_docs/usage/physics/ray-casting.md

 Space
 -----

-In the physics world, Godot stores all the low level collision and physics information in a *space*.
+In the physics world, Pandemonium stores all the low level collision and physics information in a *space*.
 The current 2d space (for 2D Physics) can be obtained by accessing `CanvasItem.get_world_2d().space`.